keelimeguy/MusicMaker/README.md

 `ant run` to compile the code then run the generated .jar file

+`ant warnings` to compile while showing all compiler warnings

 `ant clean` to remove files created from compiling

 - Compiled class files will be moved to the "build/classes/" directory